-Generally, these costs will add up to around 2% to 5% of your total loan amount.
-On a $200,000 home, that’s essentially a second down payment.
+Generally, these costs will add up to around 2% to 5% of your total loan.
+That can start to look like a second down payment.

 Finally, you’ll need to cover moving expenses.
 That includes the logistics of moving your belongings, but you may also have to make some repairs or upgrades to the home and then decorate or furnish it after.

 The earlier you start saving for these expenses, the better.
 And leave yourself some wiggle room: You should plan to have some money left over in an emergency fund should anything major pop up.

 Knowing what percentage of the home’s purchase price you’ll need upfront can also help you sort out how much home you can afford.

 If the expenses on a $400,000 home are already going to be a stretch, you shouldn’t start shopping for homes that cost much more than that.

 This is important because mortgage lenders will sometimes offer a bigger loan than you should reasonably take on.
 It’s important to know your comfort level rather than rely on the lender to inform your decision.

 Take a deeper dive into your finances and put some thought into what exactly you need from your prospective new home.

 More: How much can I borrow for a mortgage?